AlikaU/shoe-store/README.md

 I assume that each new incoming websocket event represents 1 sale.
 I assume that the 'inventory' field represents the number of shoes of that model *left* (not the number of shoes *sold*).
 Since the number of shoes sold isn't specified, I assume 1 pair was sold, and that the inventory fluctuations are due to some other events, as well as the toy example nature of this project.

+The original source creates sales of each model with equal probability, I took the liberty to modify it to create more variation in sale numbers.

 ## Features

 ### Shoe popularity report